eric-brechemier/scopeornot/README.txt

     name  - string, optional, name of the context property to set the value that the code may return

-  Note:
+  Notes:
   The context may be, depending on the implementation, the global object or the window object in browser environment, a shared singleton object, or a context object created specifically for this code based on its name and needs.

+  Implementations of scope() may be stacked, started with scope-bootstrap.js: each implementation should expect that a new "scope" may be defined in its context; it may then call the new scope() before, after, or instead of its own implementation depending on what's most relevant.

 INCLUDED IMPLEMENTATIONS

-  scope-api.js - null implementation (does nothing) with inline documentation scope-bootstrap.js - static synchronous definition in single shared context scope-amd.js - Asynchronous Module Definition [3] scope-record.js - record the order of calls to code() using an implementation
+  scope-api.js - null implementation (does nothing) with inline documentation scope-bootstrap.js - static synchronous definition in global context scope-amd.js - Asynchronous Module Definition [3]
+  scope-record.js - record the order of calls to code() using an implementation
                     loaded previously, e.g. to combine scripts for optimization